Class: Aws::States::Client

 #describe_execution(params = {}) ⇒ Types::DescribeExecutionOutput

-Provides all information about a state machine execution, such as the state machine associated with the execution, the execution input and output, and relevant execution metadata.
+Provides information about a state machine execution, such as the state machine associated with the execution, the execution input and output, and relevant execution metadata.

 -